etiennegodin/mycoMap/docs/mycoMapDoc/modules/species.md

+#create_species_list
+takes in simple species list, queries gbif species module and creates a list with data about each specie (mainly to get taxon id)

+#query
-takes in list of species
+uses previously created list to query gbif occurences of each species
-queries gbif and return a list of occurences for this species

-data/